 When people think about elections, they mostly focus on voting.
 While election day is certainly a critical component, it is important to view elections as a long-term “cycle” in which the periods before and after the election equally contribute to the credibility of the process.
 For example in the pre-election period, if a candidate engages in widespread vote buying or if the election management body fails to educate voters, the overall integrity of the election is compromised.

 Additionally, because elections are increasingly subject to international scrutiny, political actors seeking to manipulate election outcomes often carry out violations before or after the voting takes place when fewer eyes are watching.
 For these reasons and more, it is crucial to watch for violations throughout the entire election cycle.

-Nabz Iran online learning courses provide users with the tools and knowledge they need to draw attention to human rights issues in Iran.
+Nabz-Iran online learning courses provide users with the tools and knowledge they need to be more effective in making their communities and country better.